monsoons-blog/blog/theotherkhanblog/content/poetry/lucky.md

 It only allows so much \
 Residue stuck in the nails – \
 A reminder \
-Of what cannot be forced. \
+Of what cannot be forced \
 You walk through the hallway \
 Wondering still \
 A faint uneasiness \